department-of-veterans-affairs/va.gov-team/products/health-care/medical-records/vets-blue-button/product/bluebutton-launch-checklist.md

 - [ ] Define change management plan for existing VA systems with VA stakeholders
 - [ ] Document remediation strategy for any known issues
 - [ ] Ensure VA Business owner product team acceptance of pre-launch product including any known issues
-- [ ] Coordinate with Sheila Guiterriez, (our vets.gov Call Center POC) as early as possible to prepare VA call centers for launch and provide scripts as needed (videos and prototype presentations are ideal)
+- [ ] Coordinate with Sheila Guiterriez, (our vets.gov Contact Center POC) as early as possible to prepare VA contact centers for launch and provide scripts as needed (videos and prototype presentations are ideal)
 - [ ] Develop a communication plan for announcing the launch internally and externally; coordinate with Martin Taylor (Sec Office) via Kelly
 - [ ] Include in communications plan pre-briefing for Veteran Service Organizaitons (VSO) and Congress and coordinate with Kelly; VSOs and Congress must be briefed at least 2 weeks prior to launch.
 - [ ] Develop content to inform users of any scheduled maintenance windows or anticipated downtime of back end system